Yelfive/md-notes/Mac/Troubleshooting.md

 ## Reset NVRAM

 1. Shutdown the Mac
+2. Press and hold <kbd>Shift-Control-Option-Power</kbd> for about 5 seconds, then go to **step 3**
-2. Press and hold <kbd>Command-Option-P-R</kbd> until two times of Mac booting sound and then release the buttons, let the mac reboot.
+3. Press and hold <kbd>Command-Option-P-R</kbd> until two times of Mac booting sound and then release the buttons, let the mac reboot.

 _This solves 90% of Mac's problem such as WiFi or Bluetooth._